gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

 Compliant Wheel Intake
 ----------------------
 The compliant wheel intake is most commonly used with large game elements such as the glyphs in the 2017-2018 season, Relic Recovery.
+Compliant wheel intakes excel at controlling elements with flat surfaces such as cubes or rectangular prisms.
+They suffer at picking up balls.
 In this game, robots had to pick up glyphs, which were 6 inch foam cubes, from the center pit and place them in the cryptobox.
 This game had many wheeled intakes primarily because the wheels had consistent